-In telling you what you can do, the written notice is telling how you can request a "fast-track appeal."
+Notice of Medicare Non-Coverage.
+It tells you how you can request a fast-track appeal.
 Requesting a fast-track appeal is a formal, legal way to request a change to our coverage decision about when to stop your care.
-(Section 8.3 below tells how you can request a fast-track appeal.)